 Members’ ratings for the high risk, high reward and feasibility criteria will determine an overall score for each LOI.
 The review panel will meet virtually to discuss the LOIs.
 In the event of a high volume of LOIs, members’ ratings may be used to identify the LOIs that will be discussed at the meeting.
 At the meeting, the review panel will identify the top-rated LOIs to proceed to the full application stage.

 Each application will also be evaluated by the multidisciplinary/multisectoral review panel.
-Members will have access to all sections of the full application (except the participants’ personal profiles, suggested reviewers, reviewer exclusions, and certifications), as well as the external reviewers’ consensus summary.
+Members will have access to all sections of the full application (except participants’ personal profiles, suggested reviewers, reviewer exclusions, and certifications), as well as the expert reviewers’ consensus summary.
 The review panel members will assess proposals against the following selection criteria: